oceanprotocol/docs/content/concepts/did-ddo.md

             <tr>
               <td>Array of <code>string</code></td>
               <td><b>✓</b></td>
               <td>If not defined, then any published algorithm is allowed.
 If empty array, then no algorithm is allowed.
-If not empty, any algo published by this publisher is allowed.</td>
+If not empty any algo published by the defined publishers is allowed.</td>
             </tr>
           </tbody>
         </table>